• Skip to main content

 New Orleans might be known for its crawfish etouffee, jambalaya, po’boys, or beignets, but it will always be a red bean and rice town.

-Be sure to follow me on Facebook, Instagram, and Pinterest.
-And if you’ve had a chance to make this, please let me know in the comments and rating below.
+If you’ve had a chance to try this Monday’s Red Beans and Rice recipe, please let me know in the comments and rate it below.
 And take a picture of it!
 Please share it on social media and tag me!
 I’d love to see it!

 Monday Red Beans and Rice